 Some industries change very fast.
 Others, not so fast.

 This means that an old blog post in a sloe industry may still have relevance.
 However, it could be showing a little age.
 To keep the blog post up-to-date and more relevant without making major changes, give it a facelift.
 Find something in the news that can fit in with the blog and make that your first paragraph or two.
 Better yet, tell the story and add hyperlinks to the story in the news.
 The search engines like hyperlinks and this will help improve your SEO.

-If an article were focused on floor care in a college setting, which of the following introductory paragraphs would be more likely to grab your attention:
+If a blog is focused on floor care in a college setting, which of the following introductory paragraphs would be more likely to grab your attention:

 Option 1: “I was walking through our student community center and was surprised at just how bad the tile floors looked,” said Susan Smith, operations manager at Lake View University.
 “They were a bad reflection on me and my school.
 They did not portray what our school was all about.”

 Option 2: Floor care can be a challenge in many colleges.
 Used by hundreds of students every day, it is hard to keep them clean and shiny.